Chinas Industrial Profits Up 10.2 Pct In First 2 Months - UrduPoint

 China's Industrial Profits Up 10.2 Pct In First 2 Months

-The figure reversed a 2.3 percent decline registered in 2023, the NBS said.

-Industrial firms with an annual main business revenue of at least 20 million Yuan (about 2.82 million U.S. Dollars) saw their combined profits reach 914.06 billion yuan during the period.
+Industrial firms with annual main business revenue of at least 20 million Yuan (about 2.82 million U.S. Dollars) saw their combined profits reach 914.06 billion yuan in the period, the NBS said.

-Among the 41 industrial categories monitored by the bureau, 29 recorded profit growth.

-The profits of the equipment manufacturing sector continued to increase rapidly in the January-February period.

 Recent Stories